 “After experiencing trauma and unspeakable loss, Saman and his family resettled in an impoverished and overcriminalized neighborhood in Oakland, California, with few resources for Southeast Asian refugees,” according to a letter sent by the city to the governor in support of the petition.

 When Pho was 19 years old, a group of men attacked him and a friend at a party.
 “Out of fear and panic,” he fired a gun, the letter states.
 No one was injured.
 He accepted the 12-year prison sentence in a plea agreement.

 In prison, Pho earned his GED, completed rehabilitation programs, and led an official advisory group within the prison.
-After his release from prison in 2006, he was immediately detained by ICE for a year.
+After his release from prison in 2006, he was immediately detained by ICE for four months.
 A judge ordered his deportation, but no country recognized him as a citizen or would accept him, so Pho was released and ordered to report yearly to ICE.

 Pho’s parents, who are naturalized citizens, are part of the First Covenant’s Cambodian ministry.
 Two of Pho’s children participate regularly with Harbor House Ministries, which was established by First Covenant to assist immigrant and refugee families.

 “This is a man who loves Jesus,” said Kacie Stratton, executive director of Harbor House Ministries.

 CAPA became involved after Perry Sakai, a pastor at New Hope Covenant Church, contacted them asking for prayer, advice, and help spreading the word about the petition.
 “That sparked a discussion within our board,” said CAPA president Mary March.
 “As a board, we are increasingly feeling called to help not only our Asian brothers and sisters, but people of all ethnic groups who are being devastated by this enforcement push.”